Last Updated: March 13th, 2023 by Jake Cain

 - Man vs. Food – Another show from the Travel Channel where a guy tries to beat food challenges from around the country.
 Broken down by city, you can find some pretty cool places to eat on your road trip here as well.
 Once again click on “Travel Guide” to view the details of that location.

-- Flavor Town – This is simply a google map of all the places featured on the Food Network’s Diners Drive-ins and Dives.
+- DDD Near Me – This is simply a google map of all the places featured on the Food Network’s Diners Drive-ins and Dives.
 Just double click on the map to zoom up on a particular area.

 Remember to not only look for places in your destination city, but also check for places along the way.
 As you start to find potential places to eat, copy the addresses and drop them into a Google Map to find out how far off course they will take you.
 Sometimes, a place is worth a little detour.